Regular Sunday Schedule at St. Nicholas:

-Note: At various times in the year, we have one service at 10:00am.
+Note: At various times in the year, we have one service at 10:00 am.
 Please check the main website for any changes or email us at firstname.lastname@example.org if you aren’t sure.
-The first Sunday is August is traditionally our Parish Picnic and worship at 10:00am.
+The first Sunday in August is traditionally our Parish Picnic and worship at 10:00am.

 Wednesdays at St. Nicholas (September-May):